Comscore: History

 Comscore was founded in July 1999 in Reston, Virginia.
-The company was co-founded by Gian Fulgoni, who was for many years the CEO of market research company Information Resources, Inc. (IRI) and Magid Abraham, who was also an ex-IRI employee and had was president in the mid-1990s.
+The company was co-founded by Gian Fulgoni, who was for many years the CEO of market research company Information Resources, Inc. (IRI) and Magid Abraham, who was also an ex-IRI employee and was president in the mid-1990s.

 On March 30, 2007, Comscore made an initial public offering of shares on the Nasdaq, using the symbol "SCOR".

 On February 11, 2014, Comscore announced the appointment of Serge Matta as chief executive officer, effective March 1.

 Co-founder Gian Fulgoni, who had been chairman emeritus since 2014, replaced Serge Matta as chief executive officer on August 10, 2016.
 On September 2, 2016, Comscore received a letter from NASDAQ that it was in danger of being delisted from the exchange on September 12 unless Comscore filed its 2015 annual report (form 10-K) and reports for the first two quarters of 2016.
 On February 6, 2017, Comscore announced they would not meet the NASDAQ-imposed deadline to "complete its financial restatement and regain compliance with Nasdaq's listing requirements."
 Because of this missed deadline, "Comscore's common stock may be suspended from trading and delisted from Nasdaq."
 If Comscore is delisted from NASDAQ and their trading is suspended, they advise they intend to "be quoted on the OTC Markets."
 In November 2017, According to the reports, Gian Fulgoni co-founder and CEO retired.

 On April 23, 2018, it was announced that Bryan Wiener was appointed as the company's chief executive officer, effective May 30.
 Wiener had previously been chairman of 360i, a 1,000-person advertising agency known for its ability to help brands capitalize on change through innovation and a data-driven approach to marketing.
 In October 2018, the company revised its branding, updating its logo and changing its name stylization from "comScore" to "comscore", although it continued to use "Comscore" as well.

 On April 1, 2019, CEO Bryan Wiener announced that he, along with president Sarah Hofstetter would be stepping down from their respective roles at Comscore, citing irreconcilable differences in strategy with the company's board.

 On November 5, 2019, Bill Livek was appointed as Chief Executive Officer and Executive Vice Chairman.
 Prior to joining Comscore, Livek was Vice Chairman & Chief Executive Officer at Rentrak, where he spearheaded the next generation of products to precisely measure movies and TV.
 In February 2022, Livek announced he was going to retire and step down as CEO once the board found a replacement.